News

 Some of the tasty dishes that participants learnt to cook were curry chicken and white rice, Caribbean soup, mackerel run down and more!

 To end the programme, on 15th January the group took part in a competition Kuumba Cook Off!
 Participants were divided into groups to then select 3 dishes, one being a dish they’ve learnt to cook over the past 6 weeks and the other two dishes a selection of their own choice.
 Each group cooked their menu options and presented their dishes to the judging panel.
-The panel consisted of Pat Johnson (SACMHF CEO) Rebecca Gardner (SACMHF Operations Manager) and Nikki- Dee Haddleton (Communities in Sync, Operations Manager) and Chris Ogidih (Outreach Support Worker).
+The panel consisted of Pat Johnson (SACMHF CEO) Rebecca Gardner (SACMHF Operations Manager) and Nikki- Dee Haddleton (Communities in Sync, Operations Manager) and Chris Ogidih (Outreach Support).

 A presentation also took place for those who completed their Level 2 Health and Hygiene certificate demonstrating participants passion and commitment to the course.
 To further acknowledge and commend the dedication shown by all participants, four distinguished awards were presented.
 These included an award recognising the first participant to complete the Level 2 e‑learning training, an award for Outstanding Culinary Excellence (Best Chef), and an award honouring the winning team from the cook‑off competition.

-“I’ve learnt how to cook certain meals differently than I normally do.”
+Service user said, “I’ve learnt how to cook certain meals differently than I normally do.”
 Another service user has this to say, “I will give the cooking programme a definite 10 out 10 because it was not just a learning opportunity, we had fun doing it and so it was really interesting and I wouldn’t mind doing it again”.

 The programme was a great success with participants thoroughly enjoying the cooking experience and we hope to collaborate more future projects with 2 Much passion CIC.
-A number of participates have shown a keen interest in work placement experience with 2 Much Passion.